quotient-im/Quaternion/README.md

 libqmatrixclient has its own section on troubleshooting - make sure to look into its README.md too.

 #### Continuously reconnecting though the network is fine
-If Quaternion starts displaying the message that it couldn't connect to the server and retries more than a couple of times without success, while you're sure you have the network connection - double-check that you don't have Qt bearer management libraries around: they cause issues with some WiFi networks.
-To do that, try to find "bearer" directory where your Qt is installed (on Windows it's next to Quaternion executable; on Linux it's a part of Qt installation in `/usr/lib/qt5/plugins`).
+If Quaternion starts displaying the message that it couldn't connect to the server and retries more than a couple of times without success, while you're sure you have the network connection - double-check that you don't have Qt bearer management libraries around, as they cause issues with some WiFi networks.
+To do that, try to find "bearer" directory where your Qt is installed (on Windows it's next to Quaternion executable; on Linux it's a part of Qt installation, usually in `/usr/lib/qt5/plugins`).
 Then delete or rename it (on Windows) or delete the package that this directory is in (on Linux).

 #### No messages in the timeline
-If Quaternion runs but you can't see any messages in the chat (though you can type them in) - you have a problem with Qt Quick.
-Most likely, you don't have Qt Quick libraries and/or plugins installed.
+If Quaternion runs but you can't see any messages in the chat (though you can type them in) - you have either of two problems with Qt Quick (or if you are extremely unlucky, both):
+- You might not have Qt Quick libraries and/or plugins installed.
 On Linux, double check "Pre-requisites" above and also see the stdout/stderr logs, they are quite clear in such cases.
-On Windows and Mac, just open an issue (see "Contacts" in the beginning of this README), because most likely not all necessary Qt parts got copied along with Quaternion (which is a bug).
+On Windows and Mac, just open an issue (see "Contacts" in the beginning of this README), because most likely not all necessary Qt parts were installed along with Quaternion (which is a bug).

-If the logs confirm that QML is up and running but there's still nothing for the timeline, you might have hit an issue with QML view stacking order, such as #356.
-As a workaround, you may try to use a highly experimental (=prone to crashes on some platforms) mode: pass `-DUSE_QQUICKWIDGET=ON` to CMake.
+- If the logs confirm that QML is up and running but there's still nothing for the timeline, you might have hit an issue with QML view stacking order, such as #355/#356.
+If you use Qt 5.12, please file a bug (it should not happen with Qt 5.12 at all).
+With older Qt, you will have to build Quaternion from sources, passing `-DUSE_QQUICKWIDGET=ON` to CMake.
+Note that it's prone to crashing on some platforms so it's best to still find a way to use Quaternion with Qt 5.12.

 #### SSL problems
 Especially on Windows, if Quaternion starts up but upon an attempt to connect returns a message like "Failed to make SSL context" - you haven't made sure that SSL libraries are reachable by the Quaternion binary.
 Re-read the chapter "Requirements", section "Windows" in the beginning of this file and do as it advises.